gerickson/openhlx/README.md

 #### Linux

-When supported on Linux, on Debian-based Linux distributions such as Ubuntu, these Open HLX build system dependencies can be satisfied with the following:
+On Debian-based Linux distributions such as Ubuntu, these dependencies can be satisfied with the following:

     % sudo apt-get install autoconf automake libtool